victordelva/codechallence-task-board/README.md

 1. Dynamics columns.
 For simplicity I'll keep the columns as mentioned in the task description.
 2. Using different database for dev and test.
 3. Paginate tasks retrieval
+4. Using drag and drop library for moving tasks.